renovatebot/renovate/.github/ISSUE_TEMPLATE/2-Config_help.md

 ---
 name: Configuration help
-about: Please create an issue in renovatebot/config-help instead if you want config help or to ask a question.
+about: Please create an issue in renovatebot/config-help instead
 ---

 Stop!